||German (English on request)

 - Afterwards, we will introduce all concepts and implementation aspects of our hardware-oblivious TVL approach.

 - Generally, SIMD processing can be done on 64-, 32-, 16-, and 8-bit data elements.
-Up-to-now, our TVL only supports 64- and 32-bit data elements on Intel and ARM systems.
-Thus, the main task of the research internship participants is to enhance TVL with the ability to support also the SIMD processing of 16- and 8-bit data elements on both hardware systems of Intel and ARM.
+Up-to-now, our TVL only supports all of these element sizes on Intel, but not on ARM cores, which only supports 64 bit.
+Thus, the main task of the research internship participants is to enhance TVL with the ability to support also the SIMD processing of 32-, 16-, and 8-bit data elements on ARM cores.

-- At the end, we will integrate these extensions into MorphStore and we will evaluate the impact of this feature extension on the query processing performance using the Star-Schema Benchmark.
+- At the end, we will integrate these extensions into MorphStore and we will evaluate the impact of this feature extension on the query processing performance.